aralroca/aralroca.com/posts/default-composer.md

 cover_color: '#2A343A'
 ---

 When working with objects in JavaScript, it is common to need to set default values for empty `strings`/`objects`/`arrays`, `null`, or `undefined` properties.
 When dealing with nested objects, this can become even more complicated and require complex programming logic.
-However, with the "**[default-composer](https://github.com/aralroca/default-composer)**" library, this task is made simple and easy.
+However, with the "**[default-composer](https://github.com/aralroca/default-composer)**" library, this task becomes simple and easy.

 ## What is "default-composer"?